Toyota C-HR performance, top speed & engine

 In This Review

-- 4Engines, drive & performance - currently readingThe Toyota C-HR handles well, although the engine noise under harsh acceleration blights its overall refinement
+- 4Performance, engine & drive - currently readingThe Toyota C-HR hybrid handles well, although the engine noise under harsh acceleration blights its overall refinement